photoprism/photoprism-docs/docs/user-guide/organize/stacks.md

-# File Stacks
+# Stacks

-If you have enabled *Stacks* in [*Settings*](../settings/library.md), you may come across photos that have more than one image file associated with them.
+If you have *Stacks* enabled in your [library settings](../settings/library.md), you may come across pictures that are associated with more than one media file.

-To show all photos with a group of related files, open *Stacks* in the expanded *Search* navigation:
+To see all pictures with a group of related files, open *Stacks* in the expanded *Search* navigation:

 ![Screenshot](img/stack-page.png){ class="shadow" }

-### For what reasons can files be stacked?
+## For what reasons can files be stacked?

 1. Files sharing exactly the same file and folder name will always be stacked, for example `/2018/IMG_1234.jpg` and `/2018/IMG_1234.avi`
 2. Files with related, sequential names like `/2018/IMG_1234 (2).jpg` and `/2018/IMG_1234 (3).jpg` may be stacked as well (optional)